noman-land/ipfs-example/README.md

 ## IPFS Example

-This is a simple example of starting an IPFS node inside a node or browser project.
+This is a simple example of starting an IPFS node inside the browser.
 Any data added to IPFS will be retrievable from any public gateway.

 ### Steps to run